-Amazon Aurora runs in Amazon Virtual Private Cloud (Amazon VPC), which allows you to isolate your database in your own virtual network, and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
-To learn more about Amazon RDS in VPC, refer to the Amazon RDS User Guide.
-In addition, using Amazon RDS, you can configure firewall settings and control network access to your DB Instances.
+Amazon Aurora runs in Amazon Virtual Private Cloud (VPC), which helps you isolate your database in your own virtual network and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
+To learn more about Amazon Relational Database Service (RDS) in Amazon VPC, refer to the Amazon RDS User Guide.
+Also, when using Amazon RDS, you can configure firewall settings and control network access to your DB Instances.

-Aurora is integrated with AWS Identity and Access Management (AWS IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Aurora resources (e.g., DB Instances, DB Snapshots, DB Parameter Groups, DB Event Subscriptions, DB Options Groups).
-In addition, you can tag your Aurora resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
-For more information about IAM integration, see the IAM Database Authentication documentation.
+Aurora is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your IAM users and groups can take on specific Aurora resources (for example, DB Instances, DB Snapshots, DB Parameter Groups, DB Event Subscriptions, DB Options Groups).
+Also, you can tag your Aurora resources and control the actions that your IAM users and groups can take on groups of resources that have the same tag (and tag value).
+For more information about IAM integration, see the IAM database authentication documentation.

-Amazon Aurora allows you to encrypt your databases using keys you create and control through AWS Key Management Service (AWS KMS).
-On a database instance running with Amazon Aurora encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.
-Amazon Aurora uses SSL (AES-256) to secure data in transit.
+Aurora helps you encrypt your databases using keys you create and control through AWS Key Management Service (KMS).
+On a database instance running with Aurora encryption, data stored at rest in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.
+Aurora uses SSL (AES-256) to secure data in transit.

-Amazon Aurora allows you to log database events with minimal impact on database performance.
-Logs can later be analyzed for database management, security, governance, regulatory compliance and other purposes.
+Aurora helps you log database events with minimal impact on database performance.
+Logs can later be analyzed for database management, security, governance, regulatory compliance, and other purposes.
 You can also monitor activity by sending audit logs to Amazon CloudWatch.

 Easy to Use